jmacd/opentelemetry-specification/specification/metrics/api.md

                  )
              }
           }),
-          metric.WithDescription("The load factor use for load balancing purposes"), )
+          metric.WithDescription("The load factor used for load balancing purposes"), )
 }